symfony-cmf/block-bundle/README.md

 http://symfony.com/doc/master/cmf/bundles/block.html

 ## Tests
-The components of the SymfonyCmfBlockBundle are unit tested.
+The components of the Symfony CmfBlockBundle are unit tested.
 You can run the tests with ```phpunit -c .``` in the root directory.

 ## Authors
 * [Alain Horner](https://github.com/elHornair)